fifc/yos/README.md

 	./run.sh

-NeOS should be running in the QEMU virtual machine and you should see a '>' prompt.
+NuOS should be running in the QEMU virtual machine and you should see a '>' prompt.
 You can now run the application by typing

 	sysinfo.app